 In 1989, founder Konosuke Matsushita passed away at the age of 94.
 As a result, distribution of the company’s cycling products to North America was discontinued.
 A few years later, sales in Europe also ceased.

-Today, the company’s bicycle activities are limited to the East-Asian market.
+Today, the Osaka-based company focuses its bicycle activities on the East-Asian market.
 Its current lineup includes road bikes that look almost exactly the same as their 30-year-old predecessors.
 They feature the same lugged frame design, are built from the same Tange Prestige tubing and are clad in the same corporate racing livery as if nothing has changed over the years.

 Want to see what bike production in Japan was like back in the day?
 There is a promotional video from the second half of the 80s that shows the manufacturing process at the company’s Kashiwara plant.
 If you like this kind of memorabilia, you can find more, including scans of historical sales brochures, at the Panasonic Virtual Bike Museum.